 Marijuana Business Daily reporter John Schroyer is on the ground in California, posting firsthand accounts detailing the historic, Jan.
 1 launch of the state’s recreational marijuana market.

 Scroll down for an inside account from cannabis business executives pioneering the state’s new adult-use market, which Marijuana Business Daily estimates will generate at least $4 billion in annual retail sales in several years.
-Click here to read Part I and here to read Part II.
+Click here to read Part I, here for Part II and here for Part IV.

 Bear with us.

 Keep talking to us.

 That was essentially the message three state marijuana industry regulators relayed to a room of about 100 members of the California Growers Association in Sacramento on Friday.